Rosewood1985/ai-sports-edge/comprehensive-ai-sports-edge-documentation.md

 ### Next Steps

 The implementation gaps identified in this audit have been added to the central to-do list (.roo-todo.md) with appropriate prioritization.
-The development team should focus on addressing these gaps in the following order:
+Recent progress has been made in implementing keyboard navigation support, which was a key accessibility feature.
+The development team should continue addressing remaining gaps in the following order:

 1. High Priority: Core value proposition features (OCR, betting analytics, offline sync)
-2. Medium Priority: User experience enhancements (localization, accessibility, security)
+2. Medium Priority: User experience enhancements (localization, remaining accessibility features, security)
+   - ✅ Keyboard navigation support has been implemented
+   - Next accessibility focus: Automated accessibility testing and screen reader support improvements
 3. Low Priority: Infrastructure improvements (performance monitoring, analytics, compliance)

 Regular updates to this documentation should be made as implementation progresses to maintain an accurate representation of the application's status.